Table of Contents

 Unless you have glass to the left of your entry door, which would allow a thief to break the glass and turn the interior knob to unlock a single-sided deadbolt, you may want to avoid double-sided deadbolts.

-Otherwise, there are dozens of top-quality smart locks and single-sided deadbolts with cutting-edge bump-proof technology to choose from.
+Otherwise, there are dozens of top-quality smart and single-sided deadbolts with cutting-edge technology to choose from.

 What are electronic locks?

-Electronic locks are definitely convenient.
+Electronic is convenient.
 Their keyless designs mean you don’t have to worry about fiddling with keys, losing your keys, or lock bumping and picking.
 Just enter your personalized access code and the door will automatically unlock.

-While proper installation is important for every type of security lock, it’s especially important with electronic locks due to the fact that most models aren’t equipped with warning lights to let you know if they fail to properly lock.
+While proper installation is important for every type of lock, it’s especially important with electronics since most models aren’t equipped with warning lights to let you know if they fail to properly lock.

 What is a bump key?

-Burglars have been using bump keys for decades, but recent news stories have thrust this popular break-in technique into the spotlight.
-A bump key is basically nothing more than a modified blank key.
+Burglars have been using keys for decades, but recent news stories have thrust this popular break-in technique into the spotlight.
+A key is nothing more than a modified blank key.

-With lock bumping making the headlines of late, more and more lock manufacturers have begun making locks specially designed to prevent the use of bump keys.
-From double cylinders and unique interior pin configurations to smart locks and keyless entry systems, there are now a variety of bump-proof options out there to provide today’s homeowners with security against this common burglar tactic.
+With lock bumping making the headlines of late, more and more lock manufacturers have begun making specially designed to prevent the use of keys.
+From double cylinders and unique interior pin configurations to smart and keyless entry systems, there are now a variety of options out there to provide today’s homeowners with against this common burglar tactic.

 When should I rekey my lock?

-You should change or rekey your locks whenever you move into a new home or suspect a copy may have been made.
-Some locks are easier to rekey than others.
-In fact, a few models allow you to rekey the lock yourself in just a few minutes!
+You should change or rekey whenever you move into a new home or suspect a copy may have been made.
+Some are easier to rekey than others.
+A few models allow you to rekey the lock yourself in just a few minutes!

 Making the Decision

-If you’re reading this, you’ve just learned enough about security door locks to buy a van, and some equipment, and open up your own locksmith shop.
+If you’re reading this, you’ve just learned enough about to buy a van, and some equipment, and open up your locksmith shop.

-In all seriousness, you’ve just received a crash course on lock bumping and security door locks.
+In all seriousness, you’ve just received a crash course on lock bumping and security.
 All you have to do is consider your needs, review your options, and pick out the right lock for your home, lifestyle, and needs.

 So, what are you waiting for?
 With your property and family’s safety on the line, there’s no time to waste.
-Pick out a top-notch security door lock and maximize your protection today!
+Pick out a top-notch lock and maximize your protection today!